 - Pinhole sized holes (kickout holes) appearing in wood

-The Fastest Way To Tell If Your Home Has Termites
+The Quickest Way to Tell if Your Home has Termites

-The best way to quickly find out if your West Palm Beach home has termites in it is to contact Native Pest Management and request a free termite inspection.
+The best way to quickly find out if your West Palm Beach, FL home has termites in it is to contact Native Pest Management and schedule a free termite inspection.
+We provide free termite inspections from Miami, FL all the way up to Vero Beach, FL.